 With a heavy-duty tarpaulin cover reinforced with a strong metal frame and fiberglass support rods, it’s designed to withstand the most inclement weather.

 Although this product receives consistently positive reviews, it should be noted that it is designed only to protect fully enclosed inverter generators rather than framed portable generators.

 With a low price tag and a 3-year warranty, this is a great place to start if you don’t want to build your own generator shelter.

-If you’ve got a few DIY skills and some timber lying around, building your own generator shelter could work out cheaper than buying one and may even last longer.
+If you’ve got a few DIY skills and some timber lying around, building a generator shelter could work out cheaper than buying one and may even last longer.

-It will mean your generator is less portable than it would be with a cover from GenTent or IGAN, but it could also mean better protection as you can build it according to your unique requirements and with a knowledge of the prevailing weather direction.
+It will mean your generator is less portable than it would be with a cover from GenTent or IGAN.
+Still, it could also mean better protection as you can build it according to your unique requirements and with a knowledge of the prevailing weather direction.

-A good option, if you’ve got the time and materials to complete it, is to construct a simple shelter like the one in the video below.
+If you’ve got the time and materials to complete it, a good option is to construct a simple shelter like the one in the video below.

-This will withstand some wind and rain but may not be robust enough to outlast a hurricane.
+This will withstand wind and rain but may not be robust enough to outlast a hurricane.

 While converting a plastic storage shed is one option, a plywood shelter is more robust and requires few skills, tools, or materials to complete, as you’ll see from the tutorial below:

-Another benefit of this type of shelter is that doubles up as one of the best ways to silence your generator, meaning it gives you peace and quiet, as well as peace of mind.
+Another benefit of this type of shelter is that it doubles up as one of the best ways to silence your generator, meaning it gives you peace and quiet and peace of mind.